alexrudy/AstroObject/Docs/source/examples/iraftools.rst

 	Data.select("data")

 Notice that when we select the frame, we use ``"data"``.
-The :class:`~AstroObject.AstroImage.ImageStack` class will automtacially remove the ``".fits"`` extension, and use the base of the filename as the statename for imported frames.
-We could have specified a name for this **frame** using the ``statename`` keyword argument to read.
+The :class:`~AstroObject.AstroImage.ImageStack` class will automtacially remove the ``".fits"`` extension, and use the base of the filename as the framename for imported frames.
+We could have specified a name for this **frame** using the ``framename`` keyword argument to read.
 ::

 	Data.read("data.fits",stataename="another name")